-Retrofits of mission-critical facilities fall into one of two categories, Horton explains.
+Retrofits of mission-critical facilities fall into one of two categories, explains Tyler Kautz, PCL’s vice president of data centers.
 The first is expanding or renovating an existing data center.
 The second is converting another building into a data center.
 Both have substantial environmental benefits and cost efficiencies for clients.

-The retrofit process is a desirable way to reduce construction impact on the environment.
-This reduces greenhouse emissions and increases the lifespan of the facility.
+The retrofit process is a desirable way to reduce greenhouse emissions and construction impact on the environment.

 The advantages of retrofits don’t stop there.

-“Permitting for retrofits often take less time to obtain than a full new construction project which expedites the speed to market,” said Horton.
+“Permitting for retrofits often takes less time to obtain than a full new construction project which expedites the speed to market,” says Kautz.
 Retrofitting allows a client to build a project in often half the time it would take to build from the ground up.
-“We are seeing an average of 30%-time savings when clients choose to go the retrofit route – mainly due site development and utility savings.
-With an existing building, we don’t have to worry about relocating and constructing new utility lines, for example.”
+“We are seeing an average of 30% or more in time savings”

-Christopher Tauscheck and Joe Kukulski, both project managers with PCL, have seen proof of this firsthand.
+Christopher Tauscheck, a PCL special projects manager, and Joe Kukulski, a project manager with PCL, have seen proof of this firsthand.
 The two worked closely on the expansion of a data center building for Flexential in Chaska, Minnesota.

 The project added 25,000 square feet of server storage to an existing data center, as well as expanded the facility’s mechanical yard.